 For the longest time I was a firm believer that #1 was the best option.
 I always worked hard and accepted additional responsibility to earn that next promotion.
 Taking pride in exceeding expectations over and over again is professionally (and personally) rewarding in so many ways.
 I just accepted whatever work-life balance was available.
 It was my assumption that the status-quo of work-life balance was a given.
 People wait until they retire to have lots of time off, right?

-Over the years I’ve seen for myself that few jobs are permanent.
+Over the years I’ve learned the obvious lesson that few jobs today are permanent.
 Regardless of my reason for switching, I always kept my eyes open to new job opportunities.
-I never let my resume get stale and stayed connected to my network on LinkedIn.
+I never let my resume become stale and stayed connected to my network on LinkedIn.
 While I always took all my paid time off for vacation (I was never one of those Americans who said they were too busy, too important, or too worried to take a vacation), I never questioned why I didn’t have more flexibility and paid time off.
 Who was I to question the balance that resulted from my working life.
-I had my weekends and set number of vacation days and that seemed like enough for most of my colleagues.
+I had my weekends and set (limited) number of vacation days and that seemed like enough for most of my colleagues.

 Eventually I started to notice the people who worked at my office who had been at the same company and often the same job for many years.
 At first I felt sorry for them.
 Didn’t they want to move up and switch jobs to make more money?
 Thinking back they were the ones more likely to have a healthy work-life balance.
 Why did I think they were missing out by not changing jobs during a hot economy?
 These co-workers knew how to get things done so they could leave work on time and not feel guilty about taking their annual vacations.
 Many of my colleagues could have easily found a better job (I often encouraged them to).